 - 1. The destination is malfunctioning. - 2.
 The destination refuses to accept the requested connection. - 3.
 The connection request has an error. - 4.
-Asection of the physical link to the destination is busy (currently engaged in another connection).
+At least one of the physical links enroute to the destination is busy (currently engaged in another connection).